ipfs-shipyard/pinning-service-compliance/nft.storage.md

   🟢 Pin exists (success)

-  🟢 Could obtain requestid from new pin (baeaaadjshaycynbvgmytanbug42a) (success)
+  🟢 Could obtain requestid from new pin (baeaaadbygqwdmnjwgaztaojwgy) (success)

   🟢 Response is ok (success)